smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

           1. Make sure to add **appuser.email** in the **Value** text field
              ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta_opconid_claim.png "Okta - Add Email Claim")
     1. Click on the “Settings” tab and take notes of the following values:
-       1. Issuer, this will be used as the **Authority** value in the SSO configuration panel
+       1. Issuer, this will be used as the **Authority** value in the SSO configuration tab
           ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-server-settings.png "Okta - Default Server Settings")
     1. Go to the "Token Preview" tab
        1. Type the name your newly created application